-1. This subdivision would prevent use of productive soils for agriculture.
-However, the property is zoned for residential use and is planned for urban scale residential development.

-2. No impacts to agricultural water users or water user facilities are foreseen as a result of this subdivision.
+- City Council determined this subdivision would prevent use of productive soils for agriculture although the property is zoned for residential use and is planned for urban scale residential development. - 2.
+City Council determined that no impacts to agricultural water users or water user facilities are foreseen as a result of this subdivision.